Nistha-tech/Walmart-Interview-Experience/README.md

 **Results were announced!**

 There were 2 lists generated for shortlisted and waitlisted.
 As far as I know, only shortlisted ones got the interview opportunity.
-There wasn't a cut-off it was based on your score and rank you achieved.
+There wasn't a cut-off; instead, it was based on your score and rank you achieved.
 So try to score more in both the OA rounds.

 **Interviews were conducted in September for 6 months SWE Internship.**